-FRED FELLEMAN President.
-Environmental consultant.
-Commission Vice President Felleman was elected to the Commission in November 2019 to a term that expires December 31, 2023.
-RYAN CALKINS Vice President.
+RYAN CALKINS President.
 Service Business Specialist at Venture, a nonprofit organization.
-Commissioner Calkins was elected to the Commission in November 2017 to a term that expires December 31, 2021.
-SAM CHO Secretary.
-Founder and CEO of Seven Seas Export.
-Commission Secretary Cho was elected to the Commission in November 2019 to a term that expires December 31, 2023.
-STEPHANIE BOWMAN Executive Director at Washington Asset Building Coalition.
-Commissioner Bowman was appointed on May 3, 2013 to an unexpired term of office, was first elected to the Commission in November 2013 and was re-elected in November 2017 to a term that expires December 31, 2021.
-PETER STEINBRUECK Urban policy consultant and former Seattle City Council member.
-Commission President Steinbrueck was elected to the Commission in November 2017 to a term that expires December 31, 2021.
+Commission President Calkins was first elected to the Commission in November 2017 and re-elected in November 2021 to a term that expires December 31, 2025.
+SAM CHO Vice President.
+Senior Manager of Corporate Strategy and Development at Volt Charging.
+Commission Vice President Cho was elected to the Commission in November 2019 to a term that expires December 31, 2023.
+TOSHIKO HASEGAWA Secretary.
+Executive Director of the Washington State Commission on Asian Pacific American Affairs.
+Commission Secretary Hasegawa was elected to the Commission in November 2021 to a term that expires December 31, 2025.
+FRED FELLEMAN Environmental consultant.
+Commissioner Felleman was elected to the Commission in November 2019 to a term that expires December 31, 2023.
+HAMDI MOHAMED Director of the Office of Immigrant and Refugee Affairs of the City of Seattle.
+Commissioner Mohamed was elected to the Commission in November 2021 to a term that expires December 31, 2025.